How to get to Samara from Tamarindo, Costa Rica?

 If you're looking for an affordable and authentic way to travel from Tamarindo to Sámara, taking the bus is a great option.
 While it takes a bit longer than other methods, you'll get a chance to see more of the local landscape and experience the everyday rhythms of Costa Rican life.

-Here's a breakdown of the bus journey, including times and costs for each leg of the trip.
+Here's a breakdown of the bus journey, including times and costs for each leg.

 Tamarindo to Santa Cruz (1.5 hrs) ($2.50 – $3)

 Start your journey by taking a bus from Tamarindo to Santa Cruz.
-The trip typically takes around 1.5 hours, and buses depart every two hours from Tamarindo.
+The trip typically takes about 1.5 hours, and buses depart from Tamarindo every 2 hours.
 The cost is less than $3.

 Santa Cruz to Nicoya (30 mins) ($1)

 Once you arrive in Santa Cruz, head to the bus station.
-Buses to Nicoya depart every hour, and this leg of the journey takes approximately 30 minutes.
+Buses to Nicoya depart every hour, and the journey takes approximately 30 minutes.
 The ticket costs about $1.

 Nicoya to Sámara (1.5 hrs) ($2.5 – $3)